timescale/docs/cloud/security/client-credentials.md

 You can use client credentials to programmatically access resources instead of using your username and password.
-You can generate multiple client credentials for different applicationss or use cases rather than a single set of user credentials for everything.
+You can generate multiple client credentials for different applications or use cases rather than a single set of user credentials for everything.

 ## Creating client credentials